FrancesCoronel/intro-cs/computer_science/the_cs_kid_pack.md

 Also take advantage of what GitHub has to offer you...

-- download the [Student Developer Pack](https://education.github.com/pack)) they offer which include the best developer tools, free for students.
-Make sure to sign up for the Student Pack using your `@my.hamptonu.edu` email.
+- download the [Student Developer Pack](https://education.github.com/pack) GitHub offers which includes the best developer tools, free for students

+> make sure to sign up for the Student Pack using your `@my.hamptonu.edu` email.

 - [learn how](http://www.thinkful.com/learn/a-guide-to-using-github-pages/) to use [GitHub pages](https://pages.github.com/) to host your website and your project pages

+- try out [Gitter](https://gitter.im) which is where GitHub users can chat about projects

+- share your code using [Gists](https://gist.github.com/)

+- crowdsource a project or team on GitHub with [Gratipay](https://gratipay.com/), which is a platform not directly related to the GitHub family but is used by many GitHub users nonetheless

 ### An example of a [killer GitHub profile](https://github.com/addyosmani) for inspiration looks something like this

 ![All the code in the world!](https://fvcproductions.files.wordpress.com/2015/03/addyosmani.png)

-To be fair, this guy does work on Google Chrome so he has to code everyday, but hey, the more you know.
+To be fair, this guy does work on [Google Chrome](http://google.com/chrome), but hey, the more you know.

 ---